scwood/notes/courses/rel212/study_guide_2.md

 What does Paul say about the advantage of being of the House of Israel?

+> chiefly, because that unto them were committed the oracles (i.e. words of God through revelation, prophets, or scripture) of God.

 What does Paul say about human nature and why we sin?

+> We are in a fallen nature.
+All are fallen and are lost, and must perish except it be through the atonement which it is expedient should be made.
+Natural man is an enemy to God, and has been since Adam.

 Sources of God’s foreknowledge.

+> (1) God knows the future because of his omniscience.
+(This is a common Christian concept.)
+> (2) God knows us because we were with him in pre-mortality.
+(This is a unique, LDS concept.)

 Romans 8:14-17.

 ## Acts